Jews and the American Slave Trade (book)

 Jews and the American Slave Trade is a 1998 book by American historian Saul S. Friedman published by the Transaction Publishers.
 It focuses on the Jewish involvement in the American slave trade and is a polemical rebuttal against the 1991 work The Secret Relationship Between Blacks and Jews.
 It has also been described as contributing to the contemporary debates related to African American–Jewish relations.

 Structure

-The book is composed of seventeen chapters.
-In the first six, Friedman describes the history of slavery worldwide, and then in later chapters, he focuses on slavery in the United States.
+The book is composed of 17 chapters.
+In the first six, Friedman describes the history of slavery worldwide.
+In later chapters, he focuses on slavery in the United States.